GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 1. Verify Kuberay is setup: run `kubectl get pods -n ${NAMESPACE:?}`.
 There should be a Ray head (and Ray worker pod on GKE Standard only) in `Running` state (prefixed by `example-cluster-kuberay-head-` and `example-cluster-kuberay-worker-workergroup-`).

 2. Verify Jupyterhub service is setup:
-    * Fetch the service IP/Domain:
+    * Fetch the service service endpoint:
       * IAP disabled: `kubectl get services proxy-public -n $NAMESPACE --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`
-      * IAP enabled: Read terraform output: `terraform output jupyterhub_uri`:
+      * IAP enabled: `terraform output jupyterhub_uri`:
-          * From [Google Cloud Platform IAP](https://console.cloud.google.com/security/iap), check if the target user has role `IAP-secured Web App User`
           * Wait for domain status to be `Active` by using `kubectl get managedcertificates jupyter-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].status}'`
-    * Go to the IP in a browser which should display the Jupyterlab login UI.
+    * Go to the service endpoint in a browser which should display the Jupyterlab login UI.

 3. Verify the instance `pgvector-instance` exists: `gcloud sql instances list | grep pgvector`